Vika1990Z/Vika1990Z.github.io/ventus/content/products/network/subnets.md

   - *Disable Gateway* - enable or disable using Gateway IP for Subnet;
   - *Host Routes* - specify additional routes announced to the hosts; each entry is: destination_cidr,next-hop; one entry per line.

-After these steps the newly created Subnet will be added to the *Subnets page*:
+After these steps, the newly created Subnet will be added to the *Subnets page*:

 ## Edit Subnet
 To edit a Subnet do the following: